 Her fans wish she had lived long enough to author more than six classic novels, but unfortunately both Jane Austen’s life and her literary output ended prematurely.
 I’ve tried to pick up where she left off, writing the kind of stories she told, the way she told them: novels about the pitfalls of love and marriage in early nineteenth century English society, related with subtle wit, a touch of humor, and in the elegant language of the era.

-With my two sons now grown, I have more time to indulge my creative pursuits in music, art, and literature.
+With my two sons now grown and my ‘day job’ a thing of the past, I’m grateful to have the time to indulge my creative pursuits in music, art, and especially writing.
+I consider this unexpected second career as a novelist a wonderful gift.
 I live with my husband, the love of my life, in the log home we built in the countryside south of Seattle.
 There I write and paint in my studio facing Mt.
 Rainier.